Posted by Andy Wenham on 8th Feb 2019 -- Read Time: 4 minutes

 Everyday life in Venice

 We really enjoyed staying in Mestre: not only does it avoid the clamour of the city centre, it’s also convenient (less than 30 minutes away from the airport, and 10 minutes away from Piazzale Roma), budget friendly and has a history and character of its own.
-We found it was a great place to go for dinner: Italian cuisine is a great way to experience the culture and way of life in this region.
+We found it was a great place to go for dinner: Italian cuisine is an excellent way to experience the culture and way of life in this region.
 We particularly enjoyed sampling cicchetti, tapas-style dishes offering traditional Venetian bites, at the Hostaria Vite Rossa which was buzzing with locals enjoying the home-cooked food and regional wines.
 We also enjoyed Osteria da Mirco, which specialised in seafood – one of the staples of Venetian eating.

 Whether it’s your first visit or your fifth, Venice is always enchanting and it’s still possible to get away from the crowds – it’s a case of timing, where you’re based and how you explore.
 As we visited in November, we avoided the summer crowds and got to explore the city at a quieter time.
 Venice has a truly magical atmosphere, and I often found myself awestruck by this floating city which makes for an ideal short break.